DaniAlRab/My_CSharp_Tools/README.md

 		this.BeginInvoke((Action)(() =>
 	{
-	 //put here something to execute in high speed
+	 //put here something to execute at high speed

 	}));

 	 time3 += 0.05; // Increase time (50 ms)
-	 //this variable increase value could be used to simulate a chronometer inside of code to make simple math operations based on elapsed time;
+	 //this variable increase value could be used to simulate a chronometer inside the code to make simple math operations based on elapsed time;

 	 }